Sam17meh/AI-Receptionist/README.md

 # AI Receptionist — Voice-Based Appointment Booking (n8n + Retell AI + Google Calendar)

 A voice AI receptionist that handles a salon's appointment booking end-to-end over a phone call — no human needed for routine scheduling.
-Built as an four-flow n8n backend wired to a [Retell AI](https://www.retellai.com/) conversational voice agents.
+Built as a four-flow n8n backend wired to a [Retell AI](https://www.retellai.com/) conversational voice agents.

 ## What it does